A Complete Guide To Mechanical Keyboards

 Trusted by 200,000+ folks.

 How much thought have you put into your primary input device?
 Ever considered how much better your interface with your computer might be?
-In this article, we dive into the possibilities of mechanical keyboards.
+For decades, keyboards have been the primary mechanisms by which we interact with our computers.
+In this article, Ben Frain is going to dive into the possibilities of mechanical keyboards.
 The different layouts, switch types and even keycap material.
 Strap yourself in — this will be a deep dive!

 About six years ago, a colleague I’ll call Tom, because that’s his name, forwarded me a link to the ‘WASD CODE’; a keyboard focused on the needs of programmers, designed with the help of Stack Overflow’s Jeff Atwood.